nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## Query

-- SwiftData cannot query dynamic properties (e.g. using Bidning and other dynamic data would not work) (TODO: verify this)
+- SwiftData cannot query dynamic properties (e.g. using Bidning and other dynamic data would not work)
 - SwiftData cannot query from inside ObservableObject, only from View query is possible (might be possible if pass modelcontext though, but not sure if notifications will work)

 ### Query single ent by ID in View